 Inhabited since prehistoric times, the spring was sacred to the Celts.
 The monks of the abbey built a maze of terraces, vegetable gardens & old stone walls.
 With cliffs, paths & deep woodland, all within walking distance, there’s no need to get in a car to find something to paint.

 St. Avit is a gem in the heart of the Dordogne.
 I think you can still feel the quiet & calm here.

 An Optional Day Trip to the Prehistoric Painted Caves

-Visit the prehistoric painted caves, sight seeing & sketching in the Vézère valley, where Adam will give an presentation about Prehistoric art.
-Or you can chose to stay at St Avit for a day of untutored painting.
+Stay on an extra day & visit the prehistoric painted caves in the nearby Vézère valley.
+Pre-booking necessary, 3 people minimum.
+Adam has a long term relationship with Prehistoric art & will present & inform you.
+Otherwise you can chose to stay at St Avit for a day of untutored painting.